 This program requires basic skills exit scores of Reading/Language 8 and Math 8.
-CDE students must have a Reading/Language score of a 9.

 ESSENTIAL TRAINING TASKS

 Cosmetology occupations are demanding, both physically and emotionally.
 Before entering a program in this field, it is important to review the following tasks, which have been established.
 Their performance is essential for success in the program.